ibnuda/fpmortals/manuscript/complete.md

   ...
 ~~~~~~~~

-Balancing requires us to classify the scenarios that can occur.
-We will go
-through each possible scenario, visualising the `(y, left, right)` on the left
-side of the page, with the balanced structure on the right, also known as the
-*rotated tree*.

 Menyeimbangkan sebuah pohon mengharuskan kita untuk mengklasifikasi
 skenario yang mungkin terjadi.
 Kita akan melihat satu persatu dan memvisualisasi
 `(y, left, right)` yang ada pada bagian kira laman dan struktur yang sudah
 diseimbangkan pada bagian kanan.
 Hal ini juga dikenal sebagai pohon yang dirotasi.

--   filled circles visualise a `Tip`
--   three columns visualise the `left | value | right` fields of `Bin`
--   diamonds visualise any `ISet`

 -   lingkaran yang terisi melambangkan sebuah `Tip`
 -   tiga kolom melambangkan nilai `left | value | right` dari `Bin`
 -   wajik melambangkan `ISet`

-The first scenario is the trivial case, which is when both the `left` and
-`right` are `Tip`.
-In fact we will never encounter this scenario from `.insert`,
-but we hit it in `.delete`

 Skenario pertama merupakan contoh sepele, dimana kedua sisi merupakan `Tip`.
 Nyatanya, kita tidak akan pernah menemui hal semacam ini dari pemanggilan